bkil/gemiweb0/doc/web-browsers-by-engine.md

 Projects listed here have not produced a browser a user could test yet or are only components that others may build a web browser from in the future.

-### gemiweb0

-* The main scope is producing only documentation, specification and conformance tests.
-Developers are expected to implement it on their own.
-* A proof of concept web browser, web server and bot user agent will be provided later in multiple languages, both low level and high level.

 ### CSSBox

 * https://github.com/philborlin/CSSBox